umaars/onapp-template-script/README.md

 'onapp_license'
 'onapp_netmask'

+Also create a rabbitmq-env.conf in /etc/rabbitmq and copy rabbitmq-env.conf file in this repository over there.

 The following steps will set up the script to run on boot and configure based on above properties:

 yum install python3